spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-When the page is closed, the returned PaymentResult contains the reason why the page was closed.
-I.e. because a charge operation was successful or the user closed the page.
+When the page is closed, the returned PaymentResult contains information why the page was closed.
+I.e. because a charge/preset operation was successful or the user closed the page.

+All instances of SDK Classes from the net.optile.payment.model package are originated from the Optile Payment API.
+This means that when the PaymentResult contains an Interaction and/or OperationResult Object then these are received from the Optile Payment API.
+The PaymentError inside the PaymentResult is created by the Android SDK and describes an internal Android SDK error.

 Code sample how to obtain the PaymentResult inside the onActivityResult() method: